mn297/KeyboardFilterDriver/VijayMukhiBlogPost.md

 After Thread After Wait
 Driver Unload
 ```
-If we look at the output first we will see that first the thread finishes and then the DriverEntry function.
+If we look at the output first we will see that first the thread finishes and then the `DriverEntry` function.
 Lets explain how this happened.
 We start with a function `KeInitializeSemaphore` which initializes a object called a semaphore sem.
 A `KSEMAPHORE` object is nothing but a structure with two members.
 The second parameter is the initial value of the semaphore which is 0.
 Thus the semaphore is said to be in the non signaled state.
 We can assume in our minds that a semaphore is a global variable with a value.
-The last parameter is MAXLONG a hash define for the maximum value a long can take `0x7fffffff`.
+The last parameter is `MAXLONG` a hash define for the maximum value a long can take `0x7fffffff`.
 This is the largest value the semaphore can have.
 Thus we have created a variable sem that has a value of `0`.
 The `KeWaitForSingleObject` is a function that lets us wait for some event to happen.
 While we are waiting, no machine cycles are being wasted.
 This waiting is not like waiting on a empty for loop where we are using machine resources.
 The system puts the thread to sleep and when the event occurs, the thread is woken up and the next line after the Wait function gets called.
 The first parameter is what do we wait for.
 As we have specified our semaphore object, the system will wait until the semaphore value becomes 1 or more.
 Right now its value is zero.
 The second parameter can take many values as it is an enum but we normally use one of two values, Executive or UserRequest.
 This parameter tells the system why are we waiting.
 A user may create a thread and we are doing word for that user, we set the value to UserRequest.
 Most of the time we will use `Executive`.
 The third parameter is the wait mode which can be `UserMode` or `KernelMode`.
 The other parameter we will do later.
 Thus we will wait for ever at this wait unless someone sets the semaphore to `1`.
 Thus the last `DbgPrint` in `DriverEntry` does not get called.
-In the `abc` function we first display something in a loop and at the end we use the function `KeReleaseSemaphore` to change the value of the semaphore sem.
-The third parameter is how much we increase the value of the semaphore by, in our case by 1.
+In the `abc` function we first display something in a loop and at the end we use the function `KeReleaseSemaphore` to change the value of the semaphore `sem`.
+The third parameter is how much we increase the value of the semaphore by, in our case by `1`.
 The last parameter being false specifies that there is not Wait function following this function.
-Thus as we have changed the value of the semaphore to 1, the Wait function moves on and the semaphore value becomes 0 again.
-Normally if it has a value 0, it is said to be in a non-signaled state, 1 means signaled.
+Thus as we have changed the value of the semaphore to `1`, the `Wait` function moves on and the semaphore value becomes 0 again.
+Normally if it has a value `0`, it is said to be in a **non-signaled** state, `1` means **signaled**.
 We make a small change to our program as follows.
 `KeInitializeSemaphore(&sem,1,MAXLONG);`
 We change the second parameter to 1 thus making the initial value of the semaphore 1.
 Thus the `WaitForSingleObject` function does not wait at all as the semaphore is in a signaled state.